bharding216/bharding216/README.md

 ### Hi there, I'm Brandon 👋
-- 🐍: My preferred language is Python, but I also use JavaScript regularly.
+- 🐍: My preferred language is Python & Flask, but I also use JavaScript regularly.
 - 📖: I’m diving deeper into MLOps and [Svelte](https://svelte.dev/).
 - 💻: I’m working on a [web app](https://www.toddly.app) to streamline daycare enrollments and related processes.
 - 💬 Ask me about my 2-year-old daughter